-This document covers the use of various tools and metrics associated with depth of coverage.
+This document describes the proper use of metrics associated with depth of coverage for the purpose of evaluating variants.

 The variant callers generate two main coverage annotation metrics: the allele depth per sample (AD) and overall depth of coverage (DP, available both per sample and across all samples, with important differences), controlled by the following annotator modules: